Sustainable Abstraction in East Anglia

 • revoking (cancelling) a licence

 The Environment Agency is unable to provide any more information on what this means for individual licences now but will contact those directly affected once the information and evidence becomes available following the outcome of our investigation.
+All abstractors will receive updated information in October 2024 and this page will be updated at the same time.

 The delivery of the work in the Ant Valley and the Broads SAC is being led by the Environment Agency’s Sustainable Abstraction Project Team with support from key stakeholders including Natural England.